UpmateApp/upmate-swift-sdk/README.md

 # UpMate SDK for Swift

-The UpMate SDK allows you to easily manage and display update prompts in your React Native app.
-With simple integration, you can ensure that your users are always up-to-date with the latest version of your app.
+The UpMate SDK allows you to easily manage and display update in-app mesage.
+With simple integration, you can ensure that your users are always up-to-date with the newest features of the latest version of your app.